 - It was the first hotel of its kind to be constructed entirely of poured concrete.

 - It was one of the first buildings in the U.S. to be wired for electricity.
-(40 years before the White House actually)
+(40 years before the White House actually.)
+Thomas Edison installed the electricity here himself.

 - The hotel had running water when it opened–a true innovation that other hotels didn’t have yet.